-Please notify Jayco Customer Service as soon as possible of a change of address by writing or calling us.
-For notification of a change of ownership, please fill out the appropriate form located in this manual and mail it to Jayco Customer Service along with documentation showing proof of ownership.
+Please notify our Customer Service Department as soon as possible of a change of address by writing or calling us.
+For notification of a change of ownership, please fill out the appropriate form located in this manual and mail it to Customer Service along with documentation showing proof of ownership.
 Please include your current vehicle mileage (motorized only).